-- a) There are currently 91.3 acres of developed parkland, 26 a 19.8-acre undeveloped nature park, and 9 miles of recreational trails within the City of Lafayette.
-Recreation facilities include a community center, a multi-sport rink, and sports fields. - b) The City currently has 3.6 acres of developed parkland per 1,000 residents. - c) The City of Lafayette has a level of service standard of 5 acres per 1,000 residents.
+- a) There are currently 91.3 acres of developed neighborhood and community parkland, a 19.8-acre undeveloped nature park, and 9 miles of recreational trails within the City of Lafayette.
+Recreation facilities include a community center, a multi-sport rink, and sports fields.
+Additional facilities that residents of Lafayette have access to include Briones Regional Park, Lafayette-Moraga Regional Trail, Las Trampas Regional Wilderness, and the Lafayette Reservoir. - b) The City currently has 3.6 acres of developed parkland per 1,000 residents. - c) The City of Lafayette has a level of service standard of 5 acres per 1,000 residents.
 Relative to this standard, the City is underproviding park acreage.
 The current LOS is short of this standard by 1.4 acres per resident.
 The City, therefore, needs 36.7 more acres to meet the standard for the current population.
-In order to meet the LOS for the projected 2040 city population, the City will need 46.5 more acres of parkland. - a) The City offers a variety of sports activities and classes for all ages, and indicates that the amount of available field space is an ongoing concern.
+In order to meet the LOS for the projected 2040 city population, the City will need 46.5 more acres of parkland. - d) The City offers a variety of sports activities and classes for all ages, and indicates that the amount of available field space is an ongoing concern.
 Enrollment in 2019 for recreation program participants of all ages totaled 9,581.
-The Lafayette Reservoir (EBMUD) is located in Lafayette and provides additional recreational opportunities (i.e., hiking, jogging, fishing, boating, picnicking). - d) The City indicates that residents of disadvantaged communities have the same access to recreation facilities and programs as other residents.
-The City is not currently making

-26 Including 68 acres of community parkland, 1.4 acres of neighborhood parkland, 2.2 acres of trail area, 11.5 acres of sports fields, and an 8.2-acre community center.
+&lt;sup>28 Including 68 acres of community parkland, 1.4 acres of neighborhood parkland, 2.2 acres of trail area, 11.5 acres of sports fields, and an 8.2-acre community center.

-- specific efforts to provide facilities and programming for the disadvantaged communities, but is developing a Parkland Acquisition and Development Plan that will aim to establish walkable neighborhood parks for all areas of Lafayette. - e) CIP planning has been conducted through the City of Lafayette Five-Year CIP 2019-2023. - f) The City of Lafayette has a Parks, Recreation, and Open Space Master Plan that was completed in 2012 and updated in 2019. - g) The City states there are few options for parkland acquisition left in the City.
-The forthcoming Parkland Acquisition and Development Plan will track potential future sites. - h) The City did not indicate the portion of specific CIP projects that have funding sources identified.
-The City indicates that the annual capital budget for parks projects is funded through Development Fees. - i) Of the eight developed park facilities owned by the City of Lafayette, three were reported to be in very good condition, four were reported to be in moderate condition, and one was reported to be in poor condition.
+- e) The City indicates that residents of disadvantaged communities have the same access to recreation facilities and programs as other residents.
+The City is not currently making specific efforts to provide facilities and programming for the disadvantaged communities, but is developing a Parkland Acquisition and Development Plan that will aim to establish walkable neighborhood parks for all areas of Lafayette. - f) CIP planning has been conducted through the City of Lafayette Five-Year CIP 2019-2023. - g) The City of Lafayette has a Parks, Recreation, and Open Space Master Plan that was completed in 2012 and updated in 2019. - h) The City states there are few options for parkland acquisition left in the City.
+The forthcoming Parkland Acquisition and Development Plan will track potential future sites. - i) The City did not indicate the portion of specific CIP projects that have funding sources identified.
+The City indicates that the annual capital budget for parks projects is funded through Development Fees. - j) Of the eight developed park facilities owned by the City of Lafayette, three were reported to be in very good condition, four were reported to be in moderate condition, and one was reported to be in poor condition.

 - a) The City of Lafayette did not indicate whether the current level of financing is adequate for parks and recreation service provision.
 The City is projecting a one-third loss in revenues in 2020 due to COVID-necessitated contraction of programming. - b) The City has a Parkland Development Fee and a Park Facility Development Fee adopted.
 These development fees are adjusted annually based on policies tied to their respective nexus studies.
-The city indicated that there is no average annual increase to user fees. - c) The majority of the City's Parks and Recreation Department revenue comes from User Fees (56 percent in FY18-19) with Development Fees (35 percent in FY18-19) and General Fund funding (20 percent in FY18-19) representing the other major funding sources.
+The city indicated that there is no average annual increase to user fees. - c) The majority of the City's Parks and Recreation Department revenue comes from User Fees (56% in FY18-19) with Development Fees (35% in FY18-19) and General Fund funding (20% in FY18-19) representing the other major funding sources.